joelamos/SourceRadio/README.md

 * **share command vocalizations** - `true` if command vocalizations are to be sent through the owner's microphone to teammates; `false` otherwise
 * **steam path** - The path to Steam's home directory.
 * **steam locale** - The value must match the locale you have selected within Steam under Settings > Interface.
 Valid values: `en` (English), `bg` (Bulgarian), `cs` (Czech), `da` (Danish), `de` (German), `el` (Greek), `es` (Spanish), `fi` (Finnish), `fr` (French), `hu` (Hungarian), `it` (Italian), `ja` (Japanese), `ko` (Korean), `nl` (Dutch), `no` (Norwegian), `pl` (Polish), `pt` (Portuguese), `pt-br` (Portuguese-Brazil), `ro` (Romanian), `ru` (Russian), `sv` (Swedish), `th` (Thai), `tr` (Turkish), `uk` (Ukrainian), `zh-hans` (Simplified Chinese), `zh-hant` (Traditional Chinese).
 * **steamid3** - The Steam ID used by servers to identify you.
 This can be left empty unless you have multiple accounts and SourceRadio is choosing the wrong one.
-There are online tools you can use to help you find your steamID3.
-Given the steamID3 `[U:1:193286671]`, you would just use the value `193286671`.
 * **mysql path** - the path to any MySQL subdirectory containing the file `mysqld.exe`.
 * **mysql server** - The MySQL server address.
 Local servers use `localhost`.
 * **mysql user** - The MySQL username to connect to the server with.
 MySQL ships with the user `root`.